Updated on June 11th, 2026

 On the day of the trip, we again started around 8 am.
 Everybody was so excited to see Mt Wellington from the coast; no doubt it is normally visible from the city of Hobart itself.
 We were all on a tourist bus running through the green forest and zig-zag slopes.
 All this was creating an incredible experience.

-All members of the group were enjoying the natural scenery and trying to feel the windy mountains.
-It was a cool but sunny day, but the roaring cool wind was making everyone feel chilled.
+All members of the group were enjoying the natural scenery and trying to feel the wind in the mountains.
+It was a cool, sunny day, but the roaring wind made everyone feel chilled.
 I recommend that everybody should dress according to the weather.

 Day spent at Bruny Island